stgeorgeshurstville/bulletin/index.md

 ### Sermon Series:
 ## Know Your Bible - Rest
 ---
 #### As soon as Jesus was baptised, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
-And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”
+And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.
 ##### Matthew 3:16-17
 ---
 We are gathering in person!